andresrf/andresrf/README.md

 ### Hi there 👋

+- 🤓 I'm currently working as Software Developer for AI Training at **ScaleAI**
 - 🎉 I have successfully completed the Data Science Bootcamp at **Tripleten**
 - 🌱 I have experience working as a Machine Learning Engineer at **AnyoneAI**
-- 🤓 I'm currently working as an Advanced AI Data Trainer at **ScaleAI**
 - 💬 Ask me about **Data Science** and **LLM's**
 - 📫 How to reach me: https://www.linkedin.com/in/andresmrf
 - ⚡ Fun fact: I have previous experience working as a UX, UI and Service Designer.